danilolmc/danilolmc/README.md

 <img  id="imagheader" src="https://github.com/DaniloLima122/DaniloLima122/blob/master/background.png">
 <p>"Hi there, I'm Danilo Lima, I'm from Brazil.
-Welcome to my Github profile, I'm a Computer Science student degree, A lover an also a student of this Software Delelopment World, focused in Front-end Development."
+Welcome to my Github profile, I'm a Computer Science student degree, A lover an also a student of this Software Development World, focused in Front-end Development."
 </p>

 ### I'm a Computer Science student, Front-end Developer and poems lover!